masteraccurate/PHP-Webportal/README.md

 The use for teaching purposes is expressly permitted and also allowed at your own risk and responsibility.
 The programmer does not offer guarantee or warranty claims for this software.

+Thanks to Detrimentalist and Flazer for giving me good tips!